wonarii/CART210-glossary/keywords/ui.md

 ## UI (User Interface)
 ### Definition

 UI, also known as User Interface, is the human-computer point of contact in any digital device, application, or software [^coursera01ui].
 Those points of interaction can include screens, keyboards, computer mice, remote controls, etc., but UI is most commonly referred to in terms of website or software application design [^Churchville02ui].
+UI design is all about the communication between the user and the product [^mckay04ui].

 Contrary to UX (user experience), which is present throughout the entire creation process, UI design specifically focuses interactions between the user and the product [^harris03ui].
 UI designers work with navigational elements, input controls, information components, and containers.
 They design the colors, size, appearance, and overall style of those elements.

-- [^mckay04ui]
-- [^kristiadi05ui]

-### Examples
-1. Imagine the newest bathrooms at Concordia University where the hand dryer and the faucet are connected in the shape of a T. Now imagine if they were a website.
-The UI designers did a wonderful job creating a design that seamlessly fits with the rest of the bathroom.
-It is generally nice to look at.
-It's usability on the other hand, is lacking.
-The UX designers failed to take into account that when the dryers turn on, the water in the sink is splashed right back at the user.

 ### Differences between UX and UI
 | UX                                      | UI                                  |